 The Coconino County Sheriff's Office released new information saying the Idaho man who was aggressively brandishing knives was fatally shot twice by a police officer outside of The Guidance Center on Sunday, Feb.
 3.

 Sheriff's officials explained that body camera footage shows that officer Tyler Romney fired three of his shots during the altercation within one second.
-The footage reportedly shows that Russell reacted by immediately turning to his right.
+The footage reportedly shows that Henry Harold Russell, 47, reacted by immediately turning to his right.
 One shot hit Russell in the leg and another struck Russell in the back.

 The medical examiner performed an autopsy on Monday and confirmed that Russell was struck twice by gunfire, with one wound in the right leg and one wound in the back.
 The completed medical examiner’s report is pending toxicology and is not expected to be completed for several weeks.